Premier API companies, like Stripe, implement an additional expand parameter on all their

 }

 Note that "member.user" automatically implies the expansion of "member" .
-It
+It is not necessary to

-is not necessary to pass both "member" and "member.user" .
+pass both "member" and "member.user" .

-For endpoints that return multiple objects or expanding nested objects in
+For endpoints that return multiple objects or expanding nested objects in arrays, the expand

-arrays, the expand parameter needs to pass the next relevant key, skipping any
+parameter needs to pass the next relevant key, skipping any potential array indexing.
+Again, the

-you make a GET to /members, you receive the result
+rule for matching keys must be followed.
+If you make a GET to /members, you receive the result

 {